yoanesber/TypeScript-Kafka-Messaging-Demo/README.md

 ### 🐳 Run Using Docker

-To build and run all services (PostgreSQL, Redis, and NodeJs app):
+To build and run all services (PostgreSQL, Kafka, and TypeScript app):

 ```bash
 make docker-up